CBS joins the video-streaming bandwagon

 If you can't fight 'em, join 'em.

-The moves by CBS and HBO put more pressure on online video pioneer Netflix Inc NFLX.O, which said on Wednesday it had signed up fewer video-streaming subscribers than forecast in the third quarter.
+The moves by CBS and HBO put more pressure on online video pioneer Netflix Inc, which said on Wednesday it had signed up fewer video-streaming subscribers than forecast in the third quarter.

 "It's an interesting way to tap into some data that probably sits there being unused, not generating any revenues," Benchmark Co LLC analyst Edward Atorino said of CBS's plans.